 Evidence:

-For clarity, we distinguish persistent cryptococcal infection from clinical relapse (see Table 1), but in practice, distinguishing these conditions is challenging.
-Clinical relapse may be due to a microbiological relapse, C-IRIS, raised ICP (whether or not related to C-IRIS) or other infective and non-infective (CNS and non-CNS) causes.
-Investigations should include brain imaging, LP for OP and CSF analyses (particularly culture), and other testing as clinically indicated (Figure 1).
-Cryptococcal antigen persists in the CSF and blood thus has little clinical utility in distinguishing clinical responders from non-responders.123 Most cases of culture-positive (i.e., microbiological relapse) occur early and result from inadequate induction therapy (e.g., fluconazole monotherapy) or early discontinuation of consolidation or maintenance therapy.
+Distinguishing clinical relapse from persistent cryptococcal infection is challenging.
+Clinical relapse may be due to a microbiological relapse, C-IRIS, raised ICP (whether or not related to C-IRIS) or other infective and non-infective (CNS and non-CNS) causes (Figure 1).
+Cryptococcal antigen persists in the CSF and blood thus has little clinical utility in distinguishing clinical responders from non-responders.123 Most cases of culture-positive (microbiological) relapse occur early and result from inadequate or suboptimal induction therapy or early discontinuation of consolidation or maintenance therapy.

 Recommendations:

+See Table 1 and Figure 1.

 (AIIt): Think broadly and investigate thoroughly for causality (CNS and non-CNS; infective and non-infective) in cases of apparent clinical relapse.
 Investigations should include CT/MRI brain, LP for OP and CSF analyses including microscopy and culture.

 (AIIu) Review adherence to antifungal therapy, ART/ immunosuppressants and other medications and consider drug-drug interactions.
 Perform therapeutic drug monitoring (TDM) if applicable.
 Optimise control of underlying disease(s).